ericrommel/python_test_automation_book/weeks/week01/section01.md

 A virtual environment is an isolated Python environment where it will have its own Python interpreter, libraries and scripts installed.
 It allows you to manage dependencies for different projects separately, preventing conflicts between packages.

-Follow the [Python documentation](https://docs.python.org/3/library/venv.html) instruction to have it done.
+Follow the [Python documentation](https://docs.python.org/3/library/venv.html) for more background on Python Virtual Environments.

 ### Instructions